mapbox/mason/README.md

 Installs [libuv](https://github.com/joyent/libuv) into the current folder in the `mason_packages` directory.
 Libraries are versioned by platform and version number, so you can install several different versions of the same library along each other.
 Similarly, you can also install libraries for different platforms alongside each other, for example library binaries for OS X and iOS.

-Installation happens in multiple phases: First, Mason obtains the installation script for the requested library/version by either downloading it from Github, or loading the cached version from the `mason_packages/.scripts` folder if it exists.

-If the specified library/version is already present for this platform, nothing further happens.
-This means you can run the `install` command multiple times (e.g. as part of a configuration script) without doing unnecessary work.
+The `install` command first checks if the specified library/version is already present for this platform, and if so, exits.
+This means you can run it multiple times (e.g. as part of a configuration script) without doing unnecessary work.

 Next, Mason checks whether there are pre-built binaries available in the S3 bucket for the current platform.
 If that is the case, they are downloaded and unzipped and the installation is complete.